-- 79.1 The Association must not distribute its surpluses to Members. - 79.2 The Committee shall set and review periodically its policy for the donation of funds to charities.
+- 75.1 The Association must not distribute its surpluses to Members. - The Committee shall set and review periodically its policy for the donation of funds to charities or other voluntary groups.
 Such donations must further the objects of the Association and the Committee shall report to the Members on such donations.